Cheese Spelt Pasties (with potatoes and red onion)

 One of the best things about having a blog is being able to share homemade food.
 And I dedicate a lot of time and effort to do just that.
 It is therefore a little bewildering to realise that two of my most popular recipes are made with shop bought pastry sheets.
 That are not even spelt.
 It’s a little deflating, but it does make me realise that we all just try to make our life simpler.
 And cheat pastry is exactly one way of doing that.

 So, if you want to make your own shortcrust pastry from scratch, here you go.
-If you want to make a savoury using shop bought puff pastry, you will love my chicken sausage rolls and savoury cheese and onion slices.
+However, if you want to make a savoury using shop bought puff pastry, you will love my chicken sausage rolls and savoury cheese and onion slices.
 You’re welcome.

 What is a pasty?